Sin: Shinto

 The Shinto concept of sin is inexorably linked to concepts of purity and pollution.
-Shinto does not have a concept of original sin, instead believing that all human beings are born pure.
+Shinto does not have a concept of original sin and instead believes that all human beings are born pure.
 Sin, also called Tsumi, is anything that makes people impure (i.e. anything that separates them from the kami).
 However, Shinto does not believe this impurity is the result of human actions, but rather the result of evil spirits or other external factors.

 Sin can have a variety of consequences in Japan, including disaster and disease.
-Because of this, purification rituals, or Harae, are viewed as important not just to the spiritual and physical health of the individual, but to the well-being of the nation.
+Therefore, purification rituals, or Harae, are viewed as important not just to the spiritual and physical health of the individual but also to the well-being of the nation.